surtlab/How_to_recreate_published_figures/Megaplasmid_mSphere_Recreate_Figs/Fig2.md

 DBL877<-subset(Fig2_data, Strain=="DBL877",select=c(Normalized_Area))

 ```
-Next, we actually perform the ttests like so:
+Next, for strains DBL880 and DBL907, we actually perform the ttests like so:

 ```
-> t.test(DBL880,DBL907,var.equal=FALSE)
+t.test(DBL880,DBL907,var.equal=FALSE)
 ```

 Which yields the following result: